Feyerabend/ABC80/cas/README.md

 ## The principles in software

 Much of the programs in C are code for satisfying how the WAVE-format is specified.
 Headers of different kinds are added.
 Here a "raw" format has been chosen, which __does not__ alter the content.
 We are not interested in how it sounds like to the ear, but that the representation of bits are correct.
 The body of the file is actually the "binary" for how the (cassette) file is stored and retrieved from/to ABC80.
 Therefore it can be interesting to look at the storage of the file in principle.[^mikro]

 [^mikro]: Images are copied from the book Mikrodatorns ABC by Gunnar Markesjö.

 ### Files

 On the tape (BAND) there can obviously be more than one file (FIL) stored.
 A problem is that the files and bits are stored sequentially, so you simply have to wait.
 Here the files are stored with a gap of 5 seconds in between.
 A sample file "SPADER" can be separated into blocks (BLOCK).
 The first block consists of the name (Namn), extension or type and not much else.
 The body of the program are stored sequentially by a block number, and the actual data (DATA 0, DATA 1 ..
 DATA N).

 ![Files](../assets/images/block.png)

 ### Blocks

-Each *block* have a structure of 256 bits of zero, 3 bytes of SYNC i.e. 16h, 1 byte STX i.e. 2h, 256 bytes of data, 1 byte ETX i.e. 3h and finally
+Each *block* have a structure of 256 bits of zero, 3 bytes of SYNC i.e.
+16h, 1 byte STX i.e. 2h, 256 bytes of data, 1 byte ETX i.e. 3h and finally
 2 bytes checksum.
 The first control bytes are pretty straightforward to separate the blocks from each other.
 They are used in 'bin2basic.py' to split the string of "binaries".
 The string represents the binaries in the form of left to right, rather than the usual way right to left (most significant to the left).
-As the bits are added along the way in time, the are put at the right of previous bits.
+As the bits are added along the way in time, they are put at the right of previous bits.

 ```python
 sync = '01101000' # 16h in reverse